icedream/steamos-permanent-mods/README.md

 # Steam Mutator

-**Disclaimer:** I sometimes manually test this against a MiniForums UM700 and virtualization via QEMU and VMware.
+**Disclaimer:** I test this against a real Steam Deck and sometimes manually test this against a MiniForums UM700 and virtualization via QEMU and VMware.
 This is just an experiment and nothing to be considered stable in any shape or form, run this if you feel adventurous and you expect to have your OS broken for no good reason.

 This tool allows for SteamOS to be used with persistent system modifications and AUR packages.